lemberh/LokalisePlugin/README.md

         defaultLang = "en"  // default language which will be put into values/strings.xml }

-    //Here you can specify which files you want to upload uploadEntry {
+    //Here you can specify which files you want to upload. convertPlaceholders is true by default uploadEntry {
         path = "$rootDir/app/src/main/res/values/strings.xml"
         lang = "en"
+        convertPlaceholders = false
     }
     uploadEntry {
         path = "$rootDir/app/src/main/res/values-pt/strings.xml"